10 Best WordPress Cache Plugins to Speed Up Your Website

 What is Website Loading Time?

-Loading time is the amount of time taking by a webpage to completely load up in your browser.
+Loading time is the amount of time taken by a webpage to completely load in your browser.
 It is mainly affected by three things: your hosting provider, page size, and types of files being delivered.

 • Your hosting provider might not deliver proper speed and performance to handle your website.

-• Plugins or any code added inside your website can affect the speed.
+• Plugins or any code added to your website can affect the speed.

 • Poorly optimized images.
-Images can contribute to around 80% to 90% towards page loading time.
-If you are using an image that is too large or has a low quality, it will take more time for them to load up.
+Images can contribute around 80% to 90% to page loading time.
+If you are using an image that is too large or of low quality, it will take more time for them to load.

 Fast loading speed is important to show visitors that you are concerned about their time.
-If they feel that your website takes too long to load up, they might just leave it.
+If they feel that your website takes too long to load, they might just leave it.

 Here are some tips and tricks to improve your website speed: